HIPPASUS : AN UNFORTUNATE MATHEMATICIAN

 -Carl Friedrich Gauss

-With the help of set theory, if the consider the universal set (U) as 'number' denoted for simplicity as N, i.e. U= N, then I can denote the elements in N in the form of a set as given below.
+With the help of set theory, if the consider the universal set (U) as 'number' denoted for simplicity as S, i.e. U= S, then I can denote the elements in S in the form of a set as given below.

-Hippasus was a very intelligent student.
-He studied under the great Greek mathematician and philosopher, Pythagoras.
-Pythagoras is a familiar name to most of us because we have been learning a quite a lot about him in our math textbooks.
-We are very familiar with the Pythagoras Theorem and Pythagorean triplets.
-Let us just recall these concepts quickly,
+Hippasus was a brilliant student who studied under the renowned Greek mathematician and philosopher, Pythagoras.
+Pythagoras is a name most of us recognise, as we have encountered his contributions extensively in our mathematics textbooks.
+In particular, we are all familiar with the Pythagorean Theorem and Pythagorean Triplets, two fundamental concepts closely associated with his legacy.

 Pythagoras Theorem states that,